dmbarbour/awelon/AboutAO.md

 *   programming environment extensions or configuration variables
 *   live services: web services, publish/subscribe, control systems

-By leveraging naming conventions to decide processing of words, a single AO dictionary can describe a whole system of services, applications, documents, tests, configurations, plugins or extensions (via capability secure reflection on a dictionary), and other outputs.
-In a suitable context, an AO dictionary can act much like the filesystem of a larger operating system, with words containing or accessing data.
+By leveraging naming conventions to determine external processing of words, a single AO dictionary can describe a whole system of services, applications, documents, tests, configurations, plugins or extensions (via capability secure reflection on a dictionary), and other outputs.
+In a suitable context, an AO dictionary can act much like the filesystem of a larger operating system, with words containing data or processes.
+(This would be an interesting direction to explore, OS as a dictionary in a PL.)

 AO does not have syntax for comments.
 Instead, developers must define documentation words.
 In general, each word may be associated with a documentation word through naming conventions.
 These words can describe rich structure - templates, formatting, figures and graphs, potentially even interactive instruction.
 A good AO programming environment should make documentation readily accessible.

 Tests in AO potentially include unit tests, [QuickCheck](http://en.wikipedia.org/wiki/QuickCheck)-style property testing, and deep reflective analysis on the dictionary (via reflective capabilities).
 The capability-secure nature of AO can help with modeling mockup environments and configurations.

 *Aside:* The singular 'main' function of mainstream languages is a significant source of accidental complexity.
 Developers are forced to use external make systems and linkers to configure multiple applications.
 Further, applications are not reusable as software components.
-AO's flexible use of naming conventions should mitigate these issues.
+AO's flexible use of naming conventions should mitigate these issues; e.g. by use of an `app.` prefix, a single dictionary can describe any number of 'applications' with distinct names and shared structure.

 *Note:* An interesting possibility is to disassemble an ABC stream relative to a dictionary, i.e. treating a dictionary as an implicit grammar.
-AO dictionaries can often be understood as large grammars for extracting structure from a stream.
+In some sense, AO dictionaries can be understood as large grammars for extracting structure from a stream.
+The challenge here is that an ABC stream will often have already been partially evaluated and optimized, and so will not correspond directly to most dictionaries.

 ### Interactive AO

+The REPL `aoi` has been implemented for AO as part of the Haskell implementation.
+This operates in a conventional manner: developers can write some code, numbers, and text on a line.
+A summary of the stack is printed between commands.
+Developers cannot define new words in the REPL, but may modify and reload the dictionary on-the-fly.

-My vision for interactive AO is closer in nature to a spreadsheet than a REPL.
-Developers manipulate definitions for a small, structured subset of dictionary words.
-A proposed naming convention is `a1$foo` and `b3$foo` naming cells that can be rendered together as spreadsheet 'foo'.
-Rendering may also hide a rendundant `$foo` suffix, instead displaying `a1` or `b3` with a configurable color.
+However, my vision for AO development is closer in nature to spreadsheets than REPLs, leveraging tests for automatic display, and actually working in spreadsheet-like environments for developing difficult algorithms where a lot of internal debugging is useful.
+A proposed naming convention for spreadsheets is `a1$foo` and `b3$foo`, specifying cells that can be rendered together as a spreadsheet `foo`.
+When such words are rendered, the redundant `$foo` suffix could be hidden, instead displaying `a1` or `b3` with a configurable color.
+(Of course, `a1$foo` and the like would remain accessible as plain words in other contexts, including other spreadsheets.)

-A REPL can trivially be modeled in a spreadsheet by treating each command as sequentially defining a row in the spreadsheet.
-To represent a continuing session with lots of steps, each word simply starts with the previous word (leveraging a feature of concatenative programming).
-For example:

-        @a1 3       -- renders 3
-        @a2 a1 4 +  -- renders 7
-        @a3 a2 6 *  -- renders 42

-Of course, unlike traditional REPLs, one might redefine a word at any time.

-        @a1 5       -- renders 5; a2 renders 9; a3 renders 54

-A good AO programming environment should provide support for viewing 'live' spreadsheets, where cells in the spreadsheet may use any word from the dictionary - including other spreadsheets modeled in the same dictionary.
-Such spreadsheets can include information about tests, and basically provide some health information about the dictionary overall.
+Spreadsheets generally contain a single value per cell.
+The same is true in AO, except in AO it is also convention for said value to represent a full stack or multi-stack environment (see below).
+And such a stack might contain complex values modeling documents or geometries or scene-graphs.
+An AO spreadsheet could be much richer than conventional spreadsheets.

+It is not difficult to model a REPL above a spreadsheet metaphor: simply use a linear sequence of cells (one for each step in the REPL).
+This pattern could be optimized and have a dedicated entry mode.
+This live programming REPL has a lot of nice advantages over a conventional REPL - i.e. one can immediately see how changes in code will change the outputs at each step.

 *Aside:* Rendering for cells with simple types like `[1→x]` is obvious.
 However, Conal Elliott's work on [tangible values](http://conal.net/papers/Eros/) suggests that many functions may be usefully rendered.
 Developers can be given control by specifying a rendering context for common views of the spreadsheet, such that each cell `b3$foo` renders as `[b3$foo] render`.